Summary

 Reducing HIV transmission risk during pregnancy

-For HIV-positive women, ways to reduce the risk of transmission include:
+For women with HIV, ways to reduce the risk of transmission include:

-- Start antiretroviral HIV treatment as soon as you are diagnosed with HIV (this will also help to optimise your overall health).
+- Starting antiretroviral HIV treatment as soon as diagnosis (this will also help to optimise your overall health).

-In Australia, women who are HIV-positive and receiving treatment under the care of an HIV specialist and obstetrician, can give birth vaginally or by caesarean section.
+In Australia, women who have HIV and are under the care of an HIV specialist and obstetrician, can give birth vaginally or by caesarean section.

 Birthing plan options are based on women’s individual health needs.